 Weaknesses: Some people struggle sleeping at 2300m, plus village can be locked down in bad weather.

 This classic French resort is one of the Alps’ most exclusive and is a touch more refined than some of the regions ‘bling’ resorts.
 Part of the Three Valleys ski area, Courchevel offers outstanding ski-terrain, reliable snowfall, picturesque villages, swanky accommodation and a super-efficient lift system.

 Off-piste powder bowls, steep chutes and cliff drops appeal to the powder hounds.
 Whilst the extensive network of immaculate cruising trails, exciting terrain parks and gentle beginner slopes offer plenty of on-piste action.
 Courchevel also offers a designated improver’s zone, where the uncrowded pistes are perfect for building confidence.

 Courchevel is made up of four distinct stations.
 1850 is the largest and most popular village, and is where the action is concentrated.
-Whereas Courchevel 1350 and 1550 offer quieter après scenes and better value accommodation.
+Whereas Courchevel 1350 and 1550 and La Tania offer quieter après scenes and better value accommodation.
 There are more Michelin starred restaurants in Courchevel than any other ski resort.